jwon114/item-searcher/README.md

 ## Introduction
+This is an application that serves a API endpoint that will return the most appropriate 20 items from a CSV file dataset.
+The `Get /search` endpoint will be given a `searchTerm`, e.g. `/search?searchTerm=camera`.
+The items returned must contain the owner's information so it can be correctly displayed to a frontend.

+## Approach
+Write brief summary on the approach you took and the tools you used (max 500 words) My aim was to build a simple and concise node application without the extra unnecessary tools and libraries.

+The first challenge was tackling data read and storage.
+The CSV files not only provided the data, but an insight into the table structure required.
+I knew I wanted to store the data for fast and easy read access, so I chose a familiar DBMS in Postgresql.
+I wrote an SQL script to create the tables and utilised the pg package to interface with Postgresql.
+The pg-copy-streams package was then used to read/write from CSV into the database.

+Once the data was in the database, I used the Express web framework to create the skeleton of the application.
+A single controller to handle the search endpoint request.

 ## Setup
+- npm install node modules
 - Run psql and create database in Postgres with CREATE DATABASE [DBNAME]
 - Create .env file with database connection credentials
 - Run seed file to import data from CSV files

 ## Testing
 - Jest, Supertest for endpoint testing and HTTP assertions

+## Technologies
+- Node, Express
+- Postgresql
+- Jest, Supertest

 # Backend Challenge